 The Motor Insurers’ Bureau (MIB) exists to compensate those who fall victim to uninsured and/or untraced motorists.
 The Bureau is funded by a levy of approximately £30 on all vehicle insurance policies, and it covers claims for vehicle damage and injury.
 It handles around 20,000 such claims against uninsured motorists and hit-and-runs every year, and works alongside the police and government to tackle the menace of uninsured drivers.

-The MIB estimates that there could be up to 1 million uninsured vehicles on UK roads – 1/38 of all vehicles.
+The MIB estimates that there could be up to 1 million uninsured drivers on UK roads – 4% of all drivers and 1/38 of all vehicles.
 So the chances of being hit by one are slim, but not that slim.